(Pictures follow the paragraph describing when they were taken)

 I also bought tickets to a ballet called The Dame of The Camellias at the Bolshoi (only to find out later that the actual theater is being restored and though it's the same ballet company it's not in the actual building of the Bolshoi Theatre).

+(I particularly love the above pic becasue it represents Russia in so many ways: 1.
+The Russian Orthodox Church, 2.
+The building under reconstruction on the left with a piece of canvas covering it, painted to look like the building.
+3. The sign for a choolate company called "Red October.)
 I had a few hours to kill before the ballet so I took the metro to the Novodevchiy Convent and wandered around taking photos.
 It was a very peaceful place with fewer tourists than the city center.
 The ballet was nice.
 I fell asleep half-way through the first act which is typical for me, but that left me confused in the second act.
 It seems as though the female lead had several lovers and was dying of consumption.
 Her dances in the throes of the illness were amazing.
 Absolutely amazing.

 Having stayed up a full day I figured I had conquered jet lag.
 I was wrong.
 Monday after my visit to the doctor (surprisingly uneventful--it was an international clinic) I took a five-hour "nap" in the middle of the day and Tuesday I got up at 6 AM.
 On Tuesday I took the morning to stroll through a large park near the hotel (Sokolniki Park).